baldurbjarnason/this-is-not-a-book/Introduction.md

 two things at once.

 We thought it was useful to write it though, and have it read.
 Collectively or alone.
 Bookmarked or otherwise.
-So read it, distribute it, send it on and excerpt chapters or statements, quotes or ideas.
+Read it, distribute it, send it on and excerpt chapters or statements, quotes or ideas.

 The world is in flux, and so is writing.
 As creators in a networked